jasondchambers/mydevenv/README.md

 Firstly, tools are a personal choice.
 What works for some may not work for others.
 If what you use works - that's great.
 I do encourage you to on occastion, reflect on your developer workflows and invest in how you might make things a little better, a little faster, and maybe a little prettier :-)

-For what it's worth however here's what my development environment looks like.
+Here's my development environment looks like, including dot-files and associated install scripts.
+It's published mostly for myself, but if you find value in it too, that's great.

 ### Highlights